aasimsani/meow-learning/README.md

 Understanding infrastructure

+As this is moving fast and gets crazier by the month [just take a look at the MAD: Machine Learning, Artificial Intelligence & Data Landscape for 2023](https://mad.firstmark.com/) I'll quickly summarize the essential but non-ephemerals you need to make AI happen

+- Code versioning
+- Model and Artifact versioning
+- Data versioning
+- Data storage
+- Model training
+- Experiment Tracking
+- Monitoring/Logging

 [Full Stack Deep Learning - Lecture 6: MLOps Infrastructure & Tooling](https://fullstackdeeplearning.com/spring2021/lecture-6/)

 The deployment “stack” - this keeps moving quite fast but the basic principles remain the same.
 A quick Google Search doesn't hurt though.